How To Promote Your Book Online (And Get Better Whilst Doing It)

 Facebook

 I think of all the media platforms that I've used, Facebook has been the most successful in helping me spread the word and generate a bit of buzz about my novel.
-I think the main reason for this is the fact that of the 850+ people that I am 'friends' with I actually know most, if not all of them, thus leading to more of them taking a greater interest in my novel that might otherwise have been the case.
-And then when you consider the 'share' option there is also the chance that my friends can share my work/news/updates with all of their friends and so on and so forth, thereby leading to a greater reach for a wannabe, 'indy' author like myself.
-Facebook is also an extremely flexible social media tool and can be utilised in any number of ways, such as by setting up 'like' pages, where my fans can read more about my current and future work, which can again help generate vital buzz and sales.
-Ultimately, all of my efforts on Facebook has led to somewhere in the region of 140+ downloads.
+I think the main reason for this is the fact that of the 1000+ people that I am 'friends' with I actually know most, if not all of them, leading to more of them taking a greater interest in my novel that might otherwise have been the case.
+My friends also periodically share my work/news/updates with all of their friends, thereby leading to a greater reach for a wannabe, 'indy' author like myself.
+Facebook is also an extremely flexible social media tool and can be utilised in any number of ways, such as by setting up 'like' pages, where my fans can read more about my work, which can again help generate vital buzz and sales.
+It’s also possible to create mailing groups on Messenger where you can keep your fans informed of upcoming book and podcast releases.
+The more people you have on this, the greater your reach will be.
+Ultimately, all of my efforts on Facebook has led to somewhere in the region of 150+ downloads.
 Not great, but not bad either, and certainly a social media tool that I'll return to again and again in an effort to keep my novel growing and become more popular.
+I’ve also found that it’s quite useful when it comes to promoting my blog, with a single post generating upwards of 200+ reads.

-I joined Twitter mainly because I saw it as another social media tool which I could exploit to help promote and generate further buzz for my book.
-Through this I can post info (in 140 character bursts) about my novel or any related offer or promotion.
-When you consider that - with vigorous social networking - you can add literally thousands of people to your network the potential is there for your book to reach thousands of people.
+I joined Twitter mainly because I saw it as another social media tool which I could use to help promote and generate further buzz for my book.
+Through this I can post info (in machine gun-like bursts) about my novel or any related offer or promotion.
+When you consider that - with vigorous social networking - you can add literally thousands of people to your network the potential is there for your book to reach thousands of readers.
 However in practice, I haven't found it to be quite so easy and straight forward as that.
 Take for example, a recent promotion I ran where my book was free for two days.
-I posted and posted on twitter saying that it was free, posting photos, and even giving links to sample chapters but I barely even got a re-tweet, never mind a download, leading to my promotion not being as successful as I'd first envisaged.
+I posted and posted on twitter saying that it was free, posting photos, and even giving links to sample chapters but I barely even got a re-tweet, never mind a download, leading to my promotion not being as successful as I'd envisaged.
 At the same time however, I have found that when I've posted photos of my front cover that it has generated a bit of chatter, with people asking how it was done, where I got it from, and how good they thought it was etc, so it hasn't been a complete waste of time.
-Ultimately, as opposed to Facebook, I would say that the biggest problem with using Twitter as a means to generate further downloads is the fact that the vast majority of people on there don't know you or your work, and thus it is quite literally a 'hard sell' trying to convince them that your book is an undiscovered masterpiece as opposed to boring, badly written bonfire material.
+Ultimately, I would say that the biggest problem with using Twitter as a means to generate further downloads is the fact that the vast majority of people on there don't know you or your work, and thus it is a 'hard sell' trying to convince them that your book is an undiscovered masterpiece as opposed to bonfire material.
 That said however, it is a social media platform that I will nonetheless persevere with, as it has at least generated some - if not a lot - of buzz, and there is always the chance that as my friends increase that more and more people will become aware of my work, thus leading to more downloads.
+Threads is a little better than Twitter, though as there are fewer users it can sometimes restrict the number of likes and shares.
+That said there is a better sense of community among the writers and there is quite a bit of discussion (especially if it’s AI-related!).
+I’ve also met a writer on there who I will interview shortly for my podcast so it’s bringing me into contact with people who I wouldn’t have met before.
+Blue sky is far more restricted by comparison (probably because of a lack of users) and my posts are lucky to get any kind of engagement at all.
+I typically only use it now to advertise my blog and podcast posts.
+One to avoid.

 Writehere